Choosing how registrar supervision will be structured is one of the most important decisions made during the endorsement journey and one that affects

 Employers can remain involved as much or as little as suits their goals, from input into supervisor allocation and goal setting, through to structured feedback and collaboration without compromising the integrity of the supervision relationship.

-In-house supervision isn’t inherently good or bad.
-What matters is how thoughtfully it is implemented, and whether it truly supports learning, safety, and professional growth.
+how thoughtfully it is implemented, and whether it truly supports learning, safety, and professional growth.

 The most effective registrar programs recognise that: